 What kinds of permissions does Data Lake Storage Gen2 support?

-Data Lake Storage Gen2 uses an access control model that supports both role-based access control (RBAC) and POSIX-like access control lists (ACLs).
+Data Lake Storage Gen2 uses an access control model that supports both Azure role-based access control (Azure RBAC) and POSIX-like access control lists (ACLs).
 Data Lake Storage Gen1 supports access control lists only for controlling access to data.

-RBAC uses role assignments to effectively apply sets of permissions to users, groups, and service principals for Azure resources.
-Typically, those Azure resources are constrained to top-level resources (for example, Azure storage accounts).
-For Azure Storage, and also Data Lake Storage Gen2, this mechanism has been extended to the file system resource.
+Azure RBAC uses role assignments to effectively apply sets of permissions to users, groups, and service principals for Azure resources.
+Typically, those Azure resources are constrained to top-level resources (for example, Azure Blob storage accounts).
+For Azure Blob storage, and also Data Lake Storage Gen2, this mechanism has been extended to the file system resource.

-For more information about file permissions with RBAC, see Azure role-based access control (RBAC).
+For more information about file permissions with Azure RBAC, see Azure role-based access control (Azure RBAC).

 For more information about file permissions with ACLs, see Access control lists on files and directories.